• Home

 Subsequent to the organization of Boys State and Boys Nation as an American legion project, several State Departments of the American Legion Auxiliary organized a similar project to train girls of High School age in the responsibility of Citizenship.

-The First Hnwaii Girls state became a reality in June of 1961..
+The First Hawaii Girls state became a reality in June of 1961.
 Thirty-eight girls in their Junior year in High School spent the week of June 18th through the 24th at Castle Hall, Punahou School, Honolulu.

-One came from Molokai., representing Molokai High School; one came from Baldwin High School on Maui; Girls came from the "Big Island" representing Hilo, Waimea, Kau, Kamuwela, Kohala, Honokaa, Konawaena, Laupahoehoe and Pahoa High Schools; Oahu girls came from Roosevelt, Kaimuki, Farrington, Punahou, Kailua, Castle, Kahuku, Leilehua, Kamehameha High Schools and Sacred Hearts Academy.
+Three citizens came from Kauai, representing Kapaa, Kauai and Waimea High Schools; one came from Molokai, representing Molokai High School; one came from Baldwin High School on Maui; Girls came from the "Big Island" representing Hilo, Waimea, Kau, Kamuwela, Kohala, Honokaa, Konawaena, Laupahoehoe and Pahoa High Schools; Oahu girls came from Roosevelt, Kaimuki, Farrington, Punahou, Kailua, Castle, Kahuku, Leilehua, Kamehameha High Schools and Sacred Hearts Academy.

-the other political party., conforming to our two-party system democratic government but havin no connection or reference to existing political parties.
-The names or ., Alii Nui (High Chiefs) and Na Makaainana (Commoners) were recor.mended by the citizenry and upon approval by the counselors, the two were officially adopted as permanent name; for Hawaii Girls State political parties.
+Each one, as she registered, became a citizen of Hawaii Girls State and was given a number.
+The odd numbers designated one political party and the even numbers the other political party, conforming to our two-party system democratic government but having no connection or reference to existing political parties.
+The names, Alii Nui (High Chiefs) and Na Makaainana (Commoners) were recommended by the citizenry and upon approval by the counselors, the two were officially adopted as permanent name; for Hawaii Girls State political parties.

 ALA Hawai'i Girls State Alumnae Foundation